 Reportedly stumped by a massive response to their game, Rare actually had to temporarily suspend new players from joining, so as to ensure their Sea of Thieves experience doesn't suffer as a result.

-At the time, executive producer Joe Neate and Rare CEO Craig Duncan considered server issues a mere bump in the road .
+At the time, executive producer Joe Neate and Rare CEO Craig Duncan considered server issues a mere .
 To be fair, Sea of Thieves performance has improved drastically since but let's not pretend like it shouldn't have been like that from day one.

 Rare's tinkering seems to have broken the game somewhat seriously and at this point, one has to wonder whether they'll ever get Sea of Thieves servers properly sorted.
 We're sure the company is full of passionate individuals but we all know that passion ain't worth much come server maintenance time.
 I'm aware it may come off as mean but it's the cold truth.